billybimbob/fresh-music/README.md

 ## Performance

-The website utilizes a mix of both server-side rendering (SSR) and also single-page app (SPA) design in order to achieve both fast initial load times as well as high interactivity.
+The website utilizes a mix of server-side rendering (SSR) and single-page app (SPA) design in order to achieve both fast initial load times and high interactivity.

-Fresh also uses islands architecture, which also leads to faster load times, as the JavaScript can be incrementally loaded (hydrated) on top of the base static html page.
+Fresh is structured around islands architecture, which also helps contribute to the faster load times.
+Islands architecture enables the JavaScript code to be incrementally loaded (hydrated) on top of the base static html.

 [Preact signals](https://preactjs.com/blog/introducing-signals) are also incorporated to further boost performance.
 Using signals provides optimizations